 By designing this campaign, I wanted viewers to realize how important design is for making a change, as well as the importance of branding.
 While working on this design campaign, I learned more about social media, distribution, and the effects of them.
-In order to come to conclusions for this campaign, I used word mapping, brainstorming, design thumbnails, research, and interviewing.
+I came up with resolutions for this campaign using word mapping, brainstorming, design thumbnails, research, and interviewing.
 Through these methods, I was able to discover answers to questions and problems that I came across through the design process.